Analytical Methods in Physics: Differential Geometry of Curved Spaces

 Combined with the product rule in eq. \eqref{DifferentialGeometry_CovariantD_ProductRule}, this means when raising and lowering of indices of a covariant derivative of a tensor, the metric may be passed in and out of the $\nabla$.
 For example,

+{\it Remark} \qquad I have introduced the Christoffel symbol here by showing how it allows us to define a derivative operator on a tensor that returns a tensor.
+I should mention here that, alternatively, it is also possible to view $\Gamma^i_{\phantom{i}jk}$ as ``rotation matrices," describing the failure of parallel transporting the basis bras $\{\bra{\dd x^i}\}$ and kets $\{\ket{\partial_i}\}$ as they are moved from one point in space to a neighboring point infinitesimally far away.
+Specifically,

+Within this perspective, the tensor components are scalars.
+The product rule then yields, for instance,

-{\bf Riemann and Ricci tensors} \qquad I will not use them very much in the rest of our discussion, but I should still highlight that the Riemann and Ricci tensors are fundamental to understanding curvature.
+{\bf Riemann and Ricci tensors} \qquad I will not use them very much in the rest of our discussion in this section (\S\eqref{Chapter_DifferentialGeometry_CurvedSpaces}), but I should still highlight that the Riemann and Ricci tensors are fundamental to describing curvature.
 The Riemann tensor is built out of the Christoffel symbols via

 The failure of parallel transport of some vector $V^i$ around an infinitesimally small loop, is characterized by